-By selecting a ballot delivery preference, you decide how you will receive your voting packet and all future correspondences from our office.
-You may choose to receive your elections material by mail, e-mail, or fax transmission.
+By selecting a ballot delivery preference, you decide how you will receive your voting packet and all future correspondence from our office.
+You may choose to receive your election materials by mail, email, or fax.

-To select a ballot delivery preference, you can either reregister to vote using the Federal Post-Card Application or contact our office directly.
+To select a ballot delivery preference, you can either re-register to vote or contact our office directly.

 Please Note: All voting material will automatically be sent by mail unless an alternate ballot delivery preference was selected at the time of registration or has since been requested.